wbstack/charts/README.md

 This repository contains charts that can be used to deploy a wbstack like environment.

-Some of these charts are pretty specific to the wbstack usecase right now and could do with genralization.
+Some of these charts are pretty specific to the wbstack use case right now and could do with generalization.

 Other charts are probably reusable as they are.